About

 John Dearden Engraver

-When I’m not engraving in our Manchester workshop or at my home in Southport, I enjoy running, albeit more of a “Dad run” in my case!
-But with its magnificent views, Southport is a truly wonderful part of the world in which to do it.
+When I’m not engraving in our Manchester workshop or at my home in Southport, I enjoy running (though in my case, it’s more of a “dad run”!).
 And running along this bracing stretch of coastline is the perfect way to blow away the cobwebs.

-I also enjoy family life, the great outdoors, driving, swimming and support Rawtenstall NSPCC.
+I enjoy family life, the great outdoors, driving and swimming, and I’m a staunch supporter of Rawtenstall NSPCC.

 The ornate iron structure of Southport pier just catching the sun as it sets over the Irish Sea on a winter's day